Martin Bormann: Personal life

 Gerda Bormann and the children fled Obersalzberg for Italy on 25 April 1945 after an Allied air attack.
-She died of cancer on 23 March 1946, in Merano, Italy.
-Bormann's children survived the war, and were cared for in foster homes.
+She died of cancer on 23 March 1946 in Merano, Italy.
+Bormann's nine remaining children survived the war and were cared for in foster homes.
 The eldest son, Martin, was ordained a Roman Catholic priest and worked in Africa as a missionary.
 He later left the priesthood and married.